Ukraine Conflict: Facts and How to Help

 What kind of help do Ukrainians need?

-As war begins in Ukraine, millions across the country are going to need emergency assistance including shelter, food, and water.
+As war continues in Ukraine, millions across the country are still in need of emergency assistance including shelter, food, and water.
 As the Ukrainian people are forced to live in an active warzone, there will also be an increased need for emotional support.

 How can I help people in Ukraine?

-While the needs of the Ukrainian people are sure to shift as the situation throughout the country unfolds, the best way to assist right now is with your prayers, donations, and advocacy.
+While the needs of the Ukrainian people are sure to shift as the fighting continues, the best way to assist is with your prayers, donations, and advocacy.
 Pope Francis has called for an end to the fighting, and CRS is currently accepting donations to support humanitarian aid in Ukraine.

 Do you listen to what locals and the refugees themselves have to say about what help they need?

 The first thing CRS does is listen to our local partners, local communities, and affected communities in order to work with them to design our programs.
 Our strategy, which spans the 2018 - 2030 period is called "In Their Own Hands."
 As we know, it is the local people who control their own destiny, and we are lucky to show our solidarity and also subsidiarity as we ensure they are the principal actors in their own development and deciding how they respond to their own needs.